 Canadian Letters and Images Project

 This is an online archive of the Canadian war experience from the Boer War, World War I ,and World War II as told through the letters and images of Canadians.
-This is a link to another page on this website with links to the project website and the teacher's guide.

 Canadian Military History Gateway